GuidoMors/RPMP/README.md

 **SETTING UP SPREADSHEETS.JSON**

+Copy spreadsheets-example.json and rename it to spreadsheets.json all within the same folder.
+Then fill in the fields:

 APIKEY: request an api key for your own google environment https://support.google.com/googleapi/answer/6158862?hl=en

 SPREADSHEET ID: you can get the spreadsheet id from the google drive url.